commsor/titanoboa/README.md

 ## Synopsis
 Titanoboa makes complex workflows easy.

-It is a fully distributed, highly scalable and fault tolerant workflow orchestration platform.
+It is a fully distributed, highly scalable and fault tolerant workflow orchestration platform.<br/>
 It runs on the JVM and supports Java and Clojure.
-(Python is also coming!)
+(Python is also coming!) <br/>
-You can run it anywhere: on-premises or in a cloud; on bare metal, VMs, Docker or K8s.
+You can run it anywhere: on-premises or in a cloud; on bare metal, VMs, Docker or K8s. <br/>

 ![alt Logo](https://www.titanoboa.io/tb-logo-dark-nosub.svg)